kward/log4sh/README.md

   users, stable releases are numbered with even numbers (e.g. 1.4), with development releases numbered with odd numbers (e.g. 1.5).
 Development releases possibly include functionality that breaks backwards compatibility.
-- Z -- point release.
-Bug fixes, and new functionality that remains 100% backwards compatible.
+- Z -- patch release.
+Bug fixes, and minor new functionality that remains 100% backwards compatible.

 log4sh was originally hosted on Source Forge as